johnpuddephatt/hidinginplainsight/src/cinemas/pavillion-cinema.md

 description_extended: The Pavilion is now home to some new flats and although the building has changed substantially over the years, it has retained its distinctive frontage.
-When it was in use as a cinema, it was a destination on a major tram route into Leeds, it now finds itself on the route of the CityConnect cycle path from Leeds to Bradford.
+When it was in use as a cinema, it was a destination on a major tram route into Leeds.
+It now finds itself on the route of the CityConnect cycle path from Leeds to Bradford.
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597395128/hidinginplainsight/Pavillion_Cinema.jpg